- The Future of Al Qaeda and Associated Movements (AQAM)

 The Transnational Threats Project assesses terror, insurgent, and criminal networks and the impact of government responses through targeted field work and an extensive network of specialists.

 To help governments understand this convoluted landscape, TNT has organized and tapped some of the world’s top subject-matter experts.
 This has been achieved primarily through TNT’s two Trusted Information Networks, which generated important perspectives on transnational threats in Europe and Southeast Asia.
-Additional TNT fieldwork, outreach, and analyses have shed new light on Pakistan’s Federally Administered Tribal Areas and parts of Central Asia.
-Other aspects of TNT’s activities include the ongoing Northern Distribution Network project, podcasts, roundtables, and a monthly newsletter.
+Additional TNT fieldwork, research, and analysis has shed new light on Pakistan’s Federally Administered Tribal Areas, parts of Central Asia, the Middle East, North Africa, and the Sahel.

-National and international media frequently seek comment from TNT staff on these subjects.
-TNT also briefs dozens of ranking intelligence, law enforcement, and other government officials, as well as leading academic and NGO leaders from over 50 nations who visit CSIS every year.
+National and international media frequently seek comment from TNT on these subjects.
+TNT also briefs dozens of ranking intelligence, law enforcement, and other government officials, as well as thought leaders from academia and NGOs from all over the globe.

-Prize-winning journalist Arnaud de Borchgrave and his deputy Tom Sanderson lead TNT and are frequent contributors to national and international media.
-Zack Fellman is TNT’s program coordinator and research assistant.
-The program also benefits from the advice of Judge William H. Webster.
-The former CIA and FBI director chairs a high-level TNT steering committee of past ranking intelligence, law enforcement, public sector, and private sector leaders.
-Advisers to the TNT project include John MacGaffin, former Associate Deputy Director for Operations at the CIA and former senior advisor to the Director of the FBI; Juan Zarate, Former Deputy National Security Advisor for Combating Terrorism; and, Jeff Jonas, Distinguished Engineer and Chief Scientist of IBM’s Entity Analytic Solutions.
+TNT is led by Director and Senior Fellow, Tom Sanderson.
+Caleb Johnson is TNT’s associate director.
+Judge William H. Webster, former CIA and FBI director, chairs a high-level TNT steering committee of past ranking intelligence, law enforcement, public sector, and private sector leaders.
+Advisers to the TNT project also include John MacGaffin, former Associate Deputy Director for Operations at the CIA and former senior advisor to the Director of the FBI; Juan Zarate, Former Deputy National Security Advisor for Combating Terrorism; and Jeff Jonas, Distinguished Engineer and Chief Scientist of IBM’s Entity Analytic Solutions.

 The initiative will produce a series of “alternative futures” regarding the state of al Qaeda and Associated Movements in the year 2025 and generate recommendations to defeat the threat over the long term.